Here are brief biographies of the panelists, moderators, and speakers taking part in this year’s conference.

 Kai Bird is the Executive Director and Distinguished Lecturer of CUNY Graduate Center’s Leon Levy Center for Biography.
 He co-authored with Martin J. Sherwin the Pulitzer Prize-winning biography American Prometheus: The Triumph and Tragedy of J. Robert Oppenheimer.
 He has also written biographies of John J. McCloy and McGeorge Bundy—and a memoir, Crossing Mandelbaum Gate: Coming of Age Between the Arabs and Israelis.
 His most recent book is The Good Spy: The Life and Death of Robert Ames, and he is currently working on a biography of President Jimmy Carter.

 Max Boot, a military historian and foreign-policy analyst, is one of the world’s leading authorities on armed conflict.
 The Jeane J. Kirkpatrick senior fellow in national security studies at the Council on Foreign Relations, his latest book is The Road Not Taken: Edward Lansdale and the American Tragedy in Vietnam.
 His other books include The Savage Wars of Peace: Small Wars and the Rise of American Power and Invisible Armies: The Epic History of Guerrilla Warfare from Ancient Times to the Present.
-A columnist for Foreign Policy and a regular contributor to many other publications, he has advised military commanders in Iraq and Afghanistan.
+A columnist for the Washington Post and a regular contributor to many other publications, he has advised military commanders in Iraq and Afghanistan.
 Born in Moscow, he grew up in Los Angeles, and lives in New York City.

 Kate Buford’s award-winning Native American Son: The Life and Sporting Legend of Jim Thorpe (Knopf, 2010; University of Nebraska, 2012) was a New York Times Editors’ Choice.
 Burt Lancaster: An American Life (Knopf/Da Capo/Aurum UK) was named one of the best books of 2000 by the New York Times.
 Buford has written for the New York Times and other publications, and has appeared on many radio and television shows.
 She was a commentator on NPR’s Morning Edition and APM’s Marketplace from 1995 to 2004 and is a founding co-partner, with fellow-BIO member Abby Santamaria, of Biography by Design, LLC.